Ottunger/whigi/README.md

 # See CHANGELOG for a description fof API endpoints.
 Note that whigi-restore gets informed of the mappings email <=> master\_key but nevers informs back whigi of the disclosure.
 A front-end app should therefore request the master\_key then ask whigi for a password change.

-# Third parties
+# Third-parties
-In order to not polute the namespace of applications data names if you have a plugin that needs specific data, please record data as named
+- USING THE API: In order to not polute the namespace of applications data names if you have a plugin that needs specific data, please record data as named
 /apps/[your-specific-app-name]/whatever .
 Please note that we plan on having generic information that a user might usually share stored in a standardized path, we suppose profile/often-shared-data
+- USING OAUTH: Whigi is not meant to be used with OAuth.
+That said, we provide OAuth for ease, but using OAuth will give you the user's master key, thus making you as responsible as a third-party not using it.
+We therefore restrict what can be done using OAuth:
+  - Only read-only access can be given
+  - Only one data or folder at a time
+  - To use it, send your user to /oauth/[your-friendly-app-name]/encodeURIComponent([the-data-you-need])/encodeURI([return\_url\_ok])/encodeURI([return\_url\_deny])
+  - On grant, the url will be browsed to with query parameters:
+    - token, the access token
+    - key_decryption, a key that allows to decrypt the encrypted master key of the user.
+Apply toBytes (see out code) first on it, before using it as AES256 key.
+  - On deny, the url will be browsed to with query parameter:
+    - reason, can be one of 'deny', 'https' (We only allow HTTPS return URL's), or 'api' (our server failed)

 # To install a Gitlab over Ubuntu 14.04:
 - sudo apt-get install vim postfix mailutils libsasl2-2 ca-certificates libsasl2-modules